ConsumerLab Review: Are Their Ratings Trustworthy?

 ConsumerLab quality certification program product example

-ConsumerLab has a Quality Certification Program which certifies the label accuracy and purity of supplements.
-Products that are certified bear the ConsumerLab seal to the right of the product title as shown in the example above.
+Products that are certified bear the ConsumerLab seal to the right of the product title, as shown in the example above.

 Brands can opt-in to this program, pay a fee, and ConsumerLab will test their products and display the seal if they pass.

-We consider this program to be more useful than Labdoor's program, because ConsumerLab only tests off-the-shelf supplements.
-This means they disallow brands from directly sending them products to test, which reduces the risk of bias or fraudulence.
+This means they disallow brands from directly sending them products to test, which reduces the risk of bias or fraud.

 When ConsumerLab tests a supplement, they're testing it after purchasing it through regular retail channels just like a consumer would.